eroeum/algoml/algoml/ensembles/README.md

 **Ensembles** are the act of taking multiple created models and unifying their predictions.
 This is extremely useful, especially for fine-tuning a model since models tend to make better predictions with more inputs.
 This method is powerful enough to make a group of **weak learners**, models that predict a bit better than random guessing, into a single **strong learner**, a model that achieves high accuracy.
 This is due to the **law of large numbers**.

 One type of ensembles are **voting classifiers**.
 These are methods of taking lots of models and listening to all of them.
+There are 2 types of these classifiers:
-The idea of **Hard Voting** is to take the majority vote as the final prediction.
+- **Hard Voting**: Take the majority vote as the final prediction.
+- **Soft Voting**: All models give a probability and take the highest probability.

+**Bootstrap aggregating (Bagging)** is another ensemble that uses the same model but trains them on subsets of the training data with replacements.  **Pasting** is the same but without replacement.
+The results are models with lower bias and variance and come at a better ability for training in parallel.
+When bagging, some instances may never be sampled.
+This is **out-of-bag instance**, instances that are never seen.
+Another type of this sort is **random patches and subspaces**.
+The idea to create models on a subset of features instead of instances.